FatimaShehzadKhan/Forecast-Fusion/README.md

 - Provides a user-friendly experience by alerting users to select the "current" option first before entering a specific location.

 ### 6. Zip Code and Address Input:
-Users can conveniently input either an address or a zip code to retrieve weather information.
-Upon entry, the application seamlessly calls the Geoapify API to fetch the corresponding coordinates for the provided location.
-Subsequently, leveraging the obtained coordinates, the application fetches weather data from the OpenWeatherMap API, ensuring users receive accurate and up-to-date weather updates for their specified location.
-This feature enhances user flexibility and convenience, allowing for a smoother and more intuitive weather forecasting experience.
+- Users have the flexibility to enter either an address or a zip code to retrieve weather information.
+- When an address or zip code is entered, the application calls the Geoapify API to fetch coordinates corresponding to the provided - location.
+- After obtaining the coordinates, the application then calls the OpenWeatherMap API to fetch weather data for the specified location.
+- This feature enhances user convenience by allowing them to access weather information using various location inputs, ensuring a seamless and user-friendly experience.
 ---

 With Forecast Fusion, users can stay informed about weather conditions anywhere in the world and plan their activities accordingly.
 Whether it's a sunny day at the beach or a rainy day indoors, Forecast Fusion has got you covered!